 The cure was simple.
 Barbara.
 A glimpse of Barbara and Leila disappeared.
 He was nice about his goodbye.
 They were still going to be friends and so forth.
 But it took a split second to determine her fate.
 The moment Barbara smiled back.
 Those two to maybe five seconds meant his search for Miss Right could continue.

 There were other major chapters in Mark’s search to define himself.
 One of the most important was Mark’s discovery of the importance of spontaneity.
 As can be guessed, his reverence for it was in exact proportion to his inability to achieve it.
 This is not surprising.
 It is often the case that people revere what they can’t do or be.
 In Mark’s case it meant he philosophized about it an awful lot.
 Unlike Zorba, unlike Alan Watts, he couldn’t own a moment and move on to the next and the next.
 He craved being able to do that.
 But rather than being defeated by his inability, he was enamored by its truth.
-His realization about the importance of spontaneity elevated him.
+His shrink had said it long ago.
+His realization that it is true–– the importance of spontaneity elevated him.
 While he didn’t know how to get there the holiness of Now was another discovery he wanted to share.
 It was part of his virtue, one he could teach.
 And in truth, even when he wasn’t getting that far sexually, if she was turned on by what he was teaching her, he was more than satisfied.

 “Yes,” he throws back at CC.
 “Crawling in the mud.
 If that’s who we really are, creatures in the mud, that’s where we have to learn it and teach it.
 To connect to an artist’s work, you have to go to where the artist is.”